SNEWS2/snewpy-models-ccsn/models/Fornax_2024/README.md

 ## Available Data

 Note that the Fornax models include angle-averaged neutrino emission (with both luminosity and tabulated spectra) and angle-dependent emission.
 Here we only include the angle-averaged neutrino data.

+The data have been packed into HDF5 format to conserve space.
+See scripts in the `ascii` subfolder for details.